 3. Shout or phone for help.

-4. Clear the airway (Figure 3.3-3).
+4. Clear/open the airway (Figure 3.3-3).
 Place the unconscious patient on their back.
 Then tilt the head backwards (this maneuver is contraindicated in individuals with suspected cervical spine injury) and examine the mouth, removing any visible foreign bodies.
 Proceed to chin lift or jaw thrust; these two maneuvers may be performed in patients with suspected cervical spine injury, provided that the head is stabilized in a neutral position without tilting.

 5. Assess respirations.
 Look for chest movements, listen at the patient’s mouth for the sounds of inspiration and expiration, place your cheek near the patient’s mouth to feel for air movement, and check for pulse at the carotid (or femoral) artery for a maximum of 10 seconds.
 The lack of chest movements, respiratory sounds, and perceptible air movement indicates apnea, which may be caused by a primary cardiac arrest or by complete airway obstruction, respiratory depression, or respiratory diseases.
 Agonal respirations (residual, single sighs) are treated as apnea.
 Other sounds accompanying respiration may indicate partial obstruction of the respiratory tract: (1) gurgling due to liquid or semiliquid content in the airways (ie, vomit, blood, respiratory tract secretions); (2) snoring due a partial closure of the throat by the tongue, palate, or foreign body; (3) stridor due to obstruction or swelling at the level of the glottis.

-In some cases it may be necessary to clear the airway.
+In some cases it may be necessary to clear/open the airway.
 If the patient is breathing spontaneously, place them in the recovery position (Figure 3.3-4).
 If a pulse is definitely present in a patient who is not breathing spontaneously, deliver ventilations at the rate of 10 breaths/min without chest compressions (see below).
 Every 2 minutes check the pulse and look for signs of circulation.
 Absence of signs of circulation (ie, spontaneous movements, coughing, breathing) and of carotid pulse indicate cardiac arrest and require immediate CPR.
 During CPR check for signs of circulation and pulse every 2 minutes.